 APRA works closely and cooperatively with other members of the Council of Financial Regulators, especially the Australian Securities and Investments Commission (ASIC), to make Australia's functional system of financial regulation work efficiently.
 In doing this, we aim to minimise misunderstanding and duplication for regulated institutions.

-If you have a general enquiry, you may find the information you need is on our website at www.apra.gov.au.
-Our website also contains information about APRA and the industries that we supervise, including the legislation and prudential standards with which regulated institutions must comply and a full list of the financial institutions regulated by APRA.
+The APRA website outlines information about APRA, its governing legislastion, and the industries that we supervise, including the legislation and prudential standards with which regulated institutions must comply and a full list of the financial institutions regulated by APRA.
 We also publish statistics and some analysis in respect of each of the industries we supervise; in doing so, we follow international standards to ensure that the statistics we publish are both reliable and timely.

 We cannot give you legal or financial advice and APRA has no role to intervene in a dispute you may have with your financial institution.
 However, if you cannot resolve your dispute satisfactorily with them, you may be able to take your complaint to an external dispute resolution body.
 Your financial institution will be able to advise you which scheme to approach and APRA can assist in directing you to a relevant body which can deal with your dispute.

-If you telephone APRAinfo we aim to resolve your telephone inquiries on the spot.
-During our telephone communications with you we will identify ourselves by name, speak to you courteously and, if unable to assist, arrange for a more qualified staff member to ring you back as quickly as possible.
+If you telephone APRA we aim to resolve your inquiry on the spot.
+During our telephone conversation with you we will identify ourselves by name, speak to you courteously and, if unable to assist, arrange for a more qualified staff member to ring you back as quickly as possible.

 Internationally, it is recognised that it is difficult to measure the direct contribution of prudential supervisors.
 However, APRA's Annual Report publishes two safety measures that are indicative of APRA's supervisory performance: